mjmccull0/csc340/README.md

 ### Prerequisites

-At a minimum PHP 7.
+At a minimum PHP 7.1.0, if your version of PHP is less than 7.1.0 then the code as written now will not work.
 PHP has a built-in web-server which can be used for the development purposes of this class project.
 It is possible to use a development environment such as a LAMP stack for development; but instructions for configuring and administrating a LAMP environment cannot be given here.

 ### Development with PHP built-in Web-server